fastscape-lem/fastscapelib/doc/source/guide_grids.md

 grid API using the conventions above (e.g., {cpp:func}`~fastscapelib::grid::nodes_areas` returns the area of the direct vicinity of each node).

+Grid connectivity may be either implicit (e.g., in a {cpp:class}`~fastscapelib::structured_grid` node neighbors are implied by the grid structure) or explicit (e.g., the indices of triangle vertices must be given to {cpp:type}`~fastscapelib::trimesh`).
+The {cpp:func}`~fastscapelib::grid::neighbors` method and other related methods make abstraction of the grid connectivity, which may be viewed as an implementation detail.

 See Sections {ref}`grid-node-iterators` and {ref}`connectivity-node-neighbors`
 for more details on how to iterate through grid nodes and their neighbors.